snippyly/snippyly-demo-react-ts-cdn/README.md

 Run `yarn start` command to run demo locally.

-If you want to implement Snippyly in react typescript app using cdn method then please follow below steps:
+Here are key pointers if you are implementing Snippyly SDK (CDN Version) in your own React (TS) app:

 1. Copy `declarations.d.ts` file in `src/types` folder.
 2. Copy `loadSnippyly.ts` file in `src` folder to load Snippyly from cdn.